-It’s wild to think of how summer has flown by this year.
-Yet while the summer travel season may be winding down, we still have Labor Day Weekend to plan one more exciting and refreshing summer trip.
-We know that 2022 hasn’t been the easiest year for everyone, so we’re going out of our way to point out the destinations where you can escape the most maddening Labor Day Weekend crowds without completely breaking the bank.
+It’s wild to think of how quickly summer flies by every year.
+Yet while the summer travel season starts to wind down and we wonder where the summer went, we still have Labor Day Weekend to plan one more exciting and refreshing summer trip.
+We know that making summer vacation plans isn’t everyone’s cup of tea, so we’re going out of our way to point out the destinations where you can escape the most maddening Labor Day weekend crowds without completely breaking the bank.

 Now that summer is about to come to a close, here are some great ideas on where you can go to enjoy one last gasp of summer warmth.
 Here’s your last chance to discover your new favorite beaches, explore some great outdoor markets, sport your warm-weather hiking attire, find your perfect spot on the lake, and simply soak up the extra hours of sunshine.

 Perhaps time really does fly by while we’re having fun.
-It almost feels like yesterday when we discussed our favorite all-American destinations for the Fourth of July.
-But alas, we only have so many more dog days of summer left to savor.
+We just get finished talking about trips like the ones on our list of all-American destinations for the Fourth of July, and the back-to-school ads start popping up signaling we only have so many more dog days of summer left to savor.